Watch our video with Dr Martin Baggaley where he explains what stress is and how it can affect you.

 Everyone reacts to stress in different ways.
 However, there are some common symptoms to look out for.

-Your behaviour might also change and may include:
+Your physical symptoms and/or behaviour change may include:

-All sorts of situations can cause stress.
-These can include:
+We know that all sorts of situations can cause stress.
+These may include:

 Stress can also be caused by a build-up of small things over time, for example, you may not feel valued at work or you may have a child whose behaviour is hard to deal with.
 Sometimes there is no obvious cause for stress.